apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 ![Lamport Clock](https://raw.githubusercontent.com/apetenchea/cdroot/master/source/_posts/time-in-distributed-systems/media/lamport-clock.svg)

-As for the implementation, the logical clock leaves in the middleware layer, between the application network layers.
+As for the implementation, the logical clock lives in the middleware layer, between the application network layers.
 The counter on each node is initialized to 0.
 Then, the algorithm is as follows:
 1. Before executing an internal event, a node increments its counter by 1.
 2. Before sending a message, a node increments its counter first, so all previously occurring events have a lower timestamp.
 The message's timestamp is set to the incremented counter value and the message is sent over the network.